 Robert Kraybill is Chief Investment Officer of Impact Investment Exchange (IIX).
 In this role, Kraybill leads all of IIX’s portfolio management activities, with the goal to increase global capital toward high-impact enterprises who are innovating solutions to social and environmental problems, with a focus on creating the most impact for underserved communities and women.
-He led the development and launch of IIX’s first Women’s Livelihood Bond™ and is leading the development of new innovative and gender-lens financial instruments such as the US$100 million Women’s Livelihood Bond 2™ and the Women’s Catalyst FundTM.
-In addition, Kraybill oversees the IIX Growth Fund—targeting to raise US$25 million to make growth equity investments in high-impact enterprises in South and Southeast Asia, with a focus on women’s empowerment, sustainable agriculture and clean energy.
-He is also a member of the board of the IIX Foundation as well as of a number of IIX’s portfolio companies, including Indonesia-based Green Enterprises (an ethical organic virgin coconut oil producer in Aceh) and Bangladesh-based SOLshare (a peer-to-peer solar energy sharing company).
+He led the development and launch of IIX’s first Women’s Livelihood Bond™ and is leading the development of new innovative and gender-lens financial instruments such as the US$150 million Women’s Livelihood Bond Series and the Women’s Catalyst FundTM.
+In addition, Kraybill oversees the IIX Growth Fund making growth equity investments in high-impact enterprises in South and Southeast Asia, with a focus on women’s empowerment, sustainable agriculture and clean energy.
+He is also a member of the board of the IIX Foundation as well as of a number of IIX’s portfolio companies, including Indonesia-based Green Enterprises (an ethical organic virgin coconut oil producer in Aceh), Bangladesh-based SOLshare (a peer-to-peer solar energy sharing company) and Krakakoa (a woman-led bean-to-bar chocolate maker).

 Kraybill leverages his deep expertise in finance and investment to help build the ecosystem for impact investing and bridge the gap between investors and impact enterprises.
+He has deep energy markets experience and expertise in coconut industries.
 He brings 20 years in the traditional capital markets as an advisor and investor, most recently as head of Asian private equity for Marathon Asset Management, a US$12 billion alternative investment manager.
 Before that, Kraybill was head of investment banking, Asia ex-Japan, for Dresdner Kleinwort Wasserstein.
 Kraybill began his career at Morgan Stanley and Credit Suisse.